Olmec Earth Monster Manopla

 1100 BC to 700 BC

 7″ by 6″

 The Manopla has all of the typical features of the Earth Monster.
-He has flaming eyebrows, a small curled nose, elongated eyes and a U shape mouth opening.
+He has flaming eyebrows, a small, curled nose, elongated eyes and a U shape mouth opening.
 His mouth is thought to represents caves, which were portals to the Underworld.
-The handle separates both sides of the mouth or the cave.
-There are still remnants of a reddish brown and ochre color pigment, with areas of stucco in the crevices.
+The handle is at the bottom.
+There are remnants of a reddish brown and ochre color pigment, with areas of stucco in the crevices.

 Interestingly, the Olmec and the Veracruz were the only cultures to incorporate Manoplas into their version of the ballgame.
 This piece would have been too large and heavy for use throughout the entire game and was most likely used for the first strike and to get the rubber ball in motion.

 The hand stone was offered at Binoche et Giquello in Paris, France during their March 28, 2014 auction.
 It was lot #70 and has an estimate of 30,000 to 40,000 Euros.
 Collection number #9529.

 Ex Ziff collection from NYC, NY.
 Acquired from Merrin Gallery, NYC in 1968 to 1969.